Features

 In the proposed comprehensive QOS, a summary of pharmaceutical development information along with a table that conveys the control strategy is provided.
 This provides substantiation for the regulatory binding elements such as process descriptions, specifications, and test methods for the DP, DS, raw materials, excipients, packaging materials, and components.

 If the MAH chooses to use the tools in ICH Q12, then the regulatory binding information will include both ECs and their associated proposed reporting categories.
 All parameters that have been identified as having a functional relationship with a CQA are categorized as ECs.
 Process parameters that have been identified as having no functional relationship with a CQA are assigned as non-critical and categorized as supporting information.
 ECs describe how a company intends to manufacture and control product quality.
 Risk-based reporting categories for changes may be proposed considering the control strategy.
-A PLCM3 document provides a listing of ECs and reporting categories as well as other commitments such as stability, change management, and post-approval change management protocols.
+A PLCM document provides a listing of ECs and reporting categories as well as other commitments such as stability, change management, and post-approval change management protocols.

 Discussion